In the Times and Sunday Times Good University Guide 2022, we are ranked in the top 20 UK universities for subjects allied to medicine (19th out of 82)

-This new four year integrated master’s course will equip you with all the knowledge and skills that you need to start a rewarding career as a speech and language therapist.
+This new four-year integrated master’s course will equip you with all the knowledge and skills that you need to start a rewarding career as a speech and language therapist.
 You will learn the theory of speech and language therapy, and placements will immerse you in a variety of clinical environments.
-We are passionate about original research and you will have the chance to specialise in an area that inspires you.
+We are passionate about original research and you will have the chance to explore an area that inspires you.

 - Our classes are small compared with some other universities, so you will enjoy more personal support and guidance from lecturers.

 - Your learning will be boosted by input from experienced speech and language therapists working in the NHS and independent sectors.